alphagov/government-service-design-manual/service-manual/measurement/completion-rate.md

 ## When to measure completion rate

-In order to successfully measure your service completion rate, we recommend that you:
+In order to successfully measure your service completion rate, we recommend that:

-* during the discovery phase
+* during the discovery phase you
 ** ensure all transaction pages have unique URLs
 ** develop a plan to measure completion rate throughout product development ** assess the available analytics tools
-* in your alpha
+* in your alpha you
 ** benchmark task completion rate via usability testing and establish reasons for failed transactions ** procure digital analytics tool
-* make sure that in your beta
+* during your beta you
 ** conduct another round of usability testing to ensure that task completion rates improve
-* when a service is live
+* when a service is live you
 ** analyse task completion rate to continually improve the service ** carry out further usability testing to continually identify any usability problems and feed into service design